 As was once said by the French president DeGaulle, “[gold] has no nationality … [it] is eternally and universally accepted as an unalterable fiduciary value, par excellence.”

 What Is Gold 401k Investing?

-While obtaining and investing in gold may be simple, 401k gold investing is a bit more complicated.
+While obtaining and investing in gold may be simple, 401k gold investing is more complicated.
 The Tax Payer Relief Act passed in 1997 allows individuals to include precious metals, such as gold, as a part of their retirement portfolios.
-While it is possible to use a 401k in order to obtain gold investments, you will probably not be able to do so with a traditional 401k account.
+While it is possible to use a 401k to obtain gold investments, you will probably not be able to do so with a traditional 401k account.

 The Acceptable Kinds of Coins In A Gold 401k Rollover

 The United States government allows only specific types of gold in retirement investments within an IRA.
 You may not place gold coins that you already own in the precious metals IRA account.
 One gold coin approved for IRAs is the American Gold Eagle coin.
 Other coins may also be used but must be at least 99.5 percent pure gold, also called .995 fine.

 Another requirement is that each coin must be legal tender.
 Under these requirements, APM will assist you in selecting the coins you want to purchase from the approved list of coins that the IRS specifies can be in a retirement IRA fund.
 Also, 99.5 percent gold bars are approved if they are made by refiners on the Commodities Exchange board.

 Gold and silver are precious metals approved for IRAs.
 The IRA requirements for silver investment allow American Silver Eagle coins and 99.9 percent silver coins and rounds.
 Again silver bars by The Commodities Exchange approved refiners are also acceptable

 Keep in mind that your financial security is at stake.
 It is essential to choose and hold the correct type of precious metal for your investment portfolio goals.
 A gold 401k, aka gold IRA, might be right for you.